Watermelon Puree vs American Hackberry

 Watermelon Puree

 Watermelon puree is a refreshing and hydrating fruit preparation made from ripe watermelons, known for its high water content and natural sweetness.
-It is rich in vitamins, particularly vitamin C, and provides a low-calorie option for hydration and nutrition.
+It is low in calories and rich in vitamins and minerals, making it a popular choice for smoothies and desserts.

 American Hackberry